RFD 070: Negative Config Deltas

 jp query -n -c dev # invocation 1

-jp query -C dev -c committer # invocation 2Invocation 1: base_config = workspace files.
-Initial delta (init_config) stored with diff (dev's field values plus any env var overrides) and claims (assistant.name → hash(dev), conversation.tools.read_file.enable → hash(dev), etc.).
+jp query -C dev -c committer # invocation 2Invocation 1: base_config.json is written with base = workspace files and init = one ConfigDelta per directive (dev's contribution plus any env-var overrides).
+Claims (assistant.name → hash(dev), conversation.tools.read_file.enable → hash(dev), etc.) land on dev's entry in init.

 Invocation 2: -C dev resolves dev, computes hash, walks claims.
 Dev owns assistant.name → revert.
 Dev owns tools → revert.
 Then -c committer layers on top.
 Final delta captures both the revert and committer's additions.